k3karthic/terraform__wkd/README.md

 **Step 4:** Update the following in `bin/update_key.sh`,

-1. Replace `A38FE080` with your public key id
+1. Replace `A38FE080` with your public key ID
 1. Replace `m5am4h8agwz48rkwjqeeyp49pi8re5kb` with your WKD hash

 **Step 5:** Fetch a certificate from [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) in [US East (N. Virginia)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cnames-and-https-requirements.html#https-requirements-aws-region) for your domain.
 Save the ARN in `acm_arn`.